KellynNinoRazon/DBMS_FinalProject_SalaryExpectanSee/README.md

 # Salary Expectansee - Database Integration

 ## Overview
 The **Salary Expectansee** project integrates with a MySQL database to ensure persistent and efficient management of employee data.
 The database stores crucial information such as user credentials, hourly rates, work logs, and total salaries.
-This allows for transparency, accountability, and scalability in managing employee records.
+This allows for transparency, accountability, and scalability in tracking employees' working records.

 ---